-- Everything is on a single, flat network.
-See "Single, Flat Network," below. - Two or more separate networks exist-for example, a company computer network and a control system network.
-See "Separate Network Subnets" on page 8.
+- Everything is on one network.
+See "Single, flat network," below. - Two or more networks exist-for example, a company computer network and a control system network.
+See "Separate network subnets" on page 14.

-Single, Flat Network
+Single, flat network

 If the devices you're communicating between are on the same network (wired Ethernet or wireless LAN), then communication requires no special setup.
+You can plug in the groov Box and go.